Iqoqo/platform-demos/compare-ML-methods/README.md

 In order to run the script, you need to have the [iqoqomp](https://github.com/Iqoqo/iqoqomp) configured on your machine and then just open a command line and run the script as any python script.

 ## The analysis
-The analysis is comparing 6 ML methods (using the sklearn package).
+The analysis is comparing different ML methods (using the sklearn package).

-The models that compared are:
+There are 2 scripts:

+1. Comparing 6 methods:

    modelnames = ["LogReg", "SVM", "DecTree", "KNN", "LinDisc", "GaussianNB"]

+2. Comparing 13 methods:

+   modelnames = ["LogReg", "SVM", "DecTree", "KNN", "LinDisc", "GaussianNB",
+              "MLP", "GaussianPC", "RandomForest", "AdaBoost", "QuadraticDisc",
+              "SVClinear", "SVCgamma"]

 You can see the original script in the following articale: https://pythondata.com/

-You can run this script using iqoqomp or localy:
+## You can run this script using iqoqomp or localy:

 1.For a local run,comment in the following line: